-The book of Amos is an intriguing prophetic book written by Amos, a shepherd and fig tree farmer dwelling in southern Judah.
-He is called by God to go to Bethel and announce warnings of judgment to the northern kingdom of Israel.
+The Book of Amos is an intriguing Scripture from a unique individual, Amos, a shepherd and fig tree farmer dwelling in southern Judah who is called by God to go to Bethel and announce warnings of judgment to the northern kingdom of Israel.

 One last chance